khknopp/BSO-toolbox/readme.md

 * Various utilities (e.g. [Odeint](https://www.odeint.com)) from the [Boost](https://www.boost.org/) C++ library (Linux: last tested is v1.80.0).
 Precompiling is not needed.
 * Visualization is written in the OpenGL standard and makes use of freeglut (Linux: last tested is v2.8.1-6).

 First, an elaborate Linux installation tutorial is given.
+Although it only officially supports Linux, devices with macOS should also be able to run the toolbox.
 It may be usefull to read this first, even if a Windows 10 installation is desired.
 Hereafter, the Windows 10 installation is explained.

 ### Linux installation
 For Linux, a tutuorial for the installation of the dependencies and the toolbox is given in the following steps.